If you run a website in 2026, there's a good chance your analytics are incomplete.

 - Deploy and watch your real traffic numbers come in

-That is the real goal: analytics that stay useful without turning into something users need to defend themselves against.
+That's the real goal: analytics that stay useful without turning into something users need to defend themselves against.